 “Bloody hell, you two.
 Without drawing the obvious race card, why’s it always have to be black and white?
 Middle of the road.
 That’s where most things live.”

 “Why would anything live in the middle of the road?”
 I snap.
 “Bloody stupid place to live.
 You’d get hit by a fucking car, dickhead.”

 Toto’s eyes soften again and he breaks into a booming laugh that instantly lifts the mood of the room.
 Well, our moods anyway.
 The crones scowl at him with that thinly veiled racism that English grannies have mastered.

 Tink drains the last of his lager and stands up.
 Watching him stand is like watching a deckchair unfold.

 “Right, lads!
 That’s me done.
 I have to pick up Tommy then run errands before getting ready.
 I’ll see you all tonight, yeah?”

 “Yeah, yeah!”
 Corgi chips in, his metaphorical tail wagging excitedly.
 “A good party is just what we need.
 Some drinks and some pretty girls.
 It’ll help us all forget the shitshow that is our lives.
 It’s going to be great!”

 I don’t even have the energy to stamp on his heart and tell him no women will spend a second in his company.
 The alcohol is hitting me hard now.
-I’d passed the equilibrium and was on the rough side of the curve.
+I’ve passed the equilibrium and am on the rough side of the curve.
 I try to stand but can’t.